tocura/tocura/README.md

 # Hello World! 👋

-I'm Mauricio from Brazil, and I'm always looking for something new to learn!
+I'm Mauricio but you can call me Tocura, I'm from Brazil, and I'm always looking for something new to learn!

 ## Skills and experience

 - Java
-- HTML, CSS, JS, Node.JS, React + Redux
+- Golang
-- Learning Python
+- Basics of HTML, CSS, JS, Node.JS, React